chinhonnang0000/intermod/README.md

 For example if Tantria "works" again, minimum 3 tiers and 10 missions will be added.
 Each will be more overpowered than the last.
 - Things are added to make the mod playable (intm_main).
 They will be OP in higher tiers.

+Last done :: Deleting intm_exhiber and will pop up to Hoarder's mod package 0.
+In order to see if we can use the editor much better.

 #current affairs: Deletes once completed.
 - Diamond Ore mod (intm_dioremod) Tech trees reworks.
 - Diamond Ore mod (intm_dioremod) unit patch up and may end up the different working from the original one.